IGI-111/sqlbeat/README.md

 #### To Do:
 * Add SSPI support for MSSQL
-* Add support for Oracle
 * Add support for SQLite
 * (Thinking about it) Add option to save connection string in the config file - will open support for all [SQLDrivers](https://github.com/golang/go/wiki/SQLDrivers).

 ## Features

-* Connect to MySQL / Microsoft SQL Server / PostgreSQL and run queries
+* Connect to MySQL / Microsoft SQL Server / Oracle / PostgreSQL and run queries
  * `single-row` queries will be translated as columnname:value.
  * `two-columns` will be translated as value-column1:value-column2 for each row.
  * `multiple-rows` each row will be a document (with columnname:value) - no DELTA support.